Kindred of the East: Reception

 Critics generally liked the gameplay mechanics, with Backstab much preferring them to those of Vampire: The Masquerade, although conceding that they were a bit complicated to use; Magia i Miecz thought that the game may require some modifications to simplify the rules.
-Dosdediez liked the chi-related gameplay mechanics for giving the game a unique flavor and opening up many possibilities, while Poltergeist considered the risk of using p'o disciplines so unbalanced that they never feel worth using, the dharmas' descriptions too brief to role-play as characters following them, and the p'o archetypes often indistinctive.
+Dosdediez liked the chi mechanics for adding a unique flavor and opening up possibilities, while Poltergeist considered the risk of using p'o disciplines so unbalanced that they never feel worth using, the dharmas' descriptions too brief to role-play as characters following them, and the p'o archetypes often indistinctive.
 Sci-Fi Universe liked the game for standing out from Vampire: The Masquerade, finding it to facilitate many new story ideas and role-play opportunities related to intrigue and politics.
 Casus Belli, Dragon, and SF Site criticized the game for requiring one to learn a lot of terminology and concepts before playing, although the latter thought this was partially mitigated by Kindred of the East Companion.

 The game's mystical setting and writing were well received for their mood and atmosphere, and for feeling fresh compared to previous World of Darkness games, although Dragão Brasil did not find it dark enough for the series.
 Rollespilsmagasinet Fønix, while calling the setting coherent and interesting, thought it deviates far too much from what had been established in previous World of Darkness games, whereas Backstab thought it was a better game for the differences.
 The player characters were mostly well received at release: Dosdediez preferred them to the Cainite vampires of Vampire: The Masquerade for having higher aspirations, while Dragão Brasil considered them potentially too different, although making for interesting allies or antagonists in cross-over play with other World of Darkness games.
 Casus Belli agreed, and appreciated the kuei-jin's similarities to the wraiths of Wraith: The Oblivion, making the game feel simultaneously new and familiar.